 I thought after his book 1994?, that we had heard the last of Harold Camping.
 In 1994?, he prophesied that Jesus was coming back in 1994.
 Of course, he was wrong.
-But Camping’s back and He’s got a new date.
+But Camping’s back and he’s got a new date.

-According to Harold Camping of Family Radio Worldwide, and thousands of his followers, the Rapture of the church is going to occur on May 21, 2011, followed by God’s judgment on the world and then the destruction of the planet on October 21, 2011.
+Harold Camping of Family Radio Worldwide believes the Rapture of the church is going to occur on May 21, 2011, followed by God’s judgment on the world and then the destruction of the planet on October 21, 2011.
 And he’s convinced thousands of his followers to believe this.

-Harold Camping of course is not the first to make predictions like this.
-History is littered with the failed prophecies of date setters.
-Just to name a few over the past 150 years:
+Of course, Camping is not the first to make predictions like this.
+History is littered with the failed prophecies of date setters:

-• William Miller determined that the Second Coming would happen sometime between 1843-1844.
+• William Miller said the Second Coming was going to happen sometime between 1843–1844

-• Charles Taze Russell and his Jehovah’s Witness organization made numerous predictions about Armageddon and the end of the world over the past century.
+• Charles Taze Russell and his Jehovah’s Witness organization made several predictions about Armageddon and the end of the world over the past century

 • Edgar Whisenant proclaimed that Christ would come back in 1988.
 His book 88 Reasons Why the Rapture Will Be In 1988 is now discontinued on Amazon for obvious reasons.

 • John Hinkle said regarding June 9, 1994: “The most cataclysmic experience that the world has ever known since the resurrection is going to happen.”
 According to Hinkle, God said, “On Thursday, June the ninth, I will rip the evil out of this world.”